Azure/adlsgen1togen2migration/3-Migrate/Bi-directional/README.md

 Bi-directional sync pattern Guide: A quick start template
 ===================================================
-*Note: The public facing guide on this process, that can be shared with customer, can be found [here](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples).

 ## Overview

 This manual will introduce [WANdisco](https://docs.wandisco.com/bigdata/wdfusion/adls/) as a recommended tool to set up bi-directional sync between ADLS Gen1 and Gen2 using the Replication feature.
 Below will be covered as part of this guide: